BDC Hamburger Icon

 Open row

-Severance pay is typically offered to employees who are terminated through no fault of their own – for example, as a result of workforce reductions and displacements due to mergers or acquisitions.
+Severance pay is typically offered to employees who are terminated through no fault of their own — for example, as a result of workforce reductions and displacements due to mergers or acquisitions.
 Employers are generally not required to extend severance pay to terminated employees, but it might sometimes behoove them to do so.
-This guide includes the circumstances under which you should provide severance to departing employees, as well as sample severance agreements and severance letter templates.
+This guide includes the circumstances under which you should provide severance to departing employees along with sample severance agreements and severance letter templates.

 What is a severance package?